If you are the proud owner of a Maine Coon kitten you might have noticed that your playful feline is bigger than a normal kitten.

-Myth 1 – Domestic Cat and Raccoon
+1. Domestic Cat and Raccoon

 For many years folk have claimed that the Maine Coon cat originates from the mating between a raccoon, and a semi-wild domestic cat.

-Maine Coon’s come in a range of over 84 colours (source), though historically only brown tabbies were given the title ‘Maine Coon Cats’, whereas the other colourings were classified as ‘Maine Shags’.
+Maine Coon’s come in a range of over 74 colors, though historically only brown tabbies were given the title ‘Maine Coon Cats’, whereas the other colorings were classified as ‘Maine Shags’.

-Myth 2 – Marie Antoinette
+2. Marie Antoinette

 The second myth to gain in popularity over time relates to Marie Antoinette, the former Queen of France.

-History tells of her desperate attempt to flee France during the French Revolution, on a ship headed to the United States lead by Captain Samuel Clough.
+History tells of her desperate attempt to flee France during the French Revolution, on a ship headed to the United States led by Captain Samuel Clough.

-Before her death however, it is thought that Marie Antoinette had loaded six of her treasured pet Turkish Angora cats onto Captain Samuel Clough’s ship.
+Before her death, however, it is thought that Marie Antoinette had loaded six of her treasured pet Turkish Angora cats onto Captain Samuel Clough’s ship.

-Myth 3 – Ship Cats
+3. Ship Cats